george-hawkins/odroid-c2/minimum-install.md

     $ ls /dev/disk/by-id

-Now insert the USD card reader with eMMC module and do the same again:
+Now insert the USB card reader with eMMC module and do the same again:

     $ ls /dev/disk/by-id